Mega Man 2: Reception

 Mega Man 2 is a favorite among Mega Man fans, with many calling it the best in the series.
 Critics have also referred to the game as the series' best.
 Oxford considered it one of the most memorable game in the series, and Burton and Electronic Gaming Monthly both called the game the best in the series.
 IGN's Levi Buchanan listed three of the game's bosses among the "Top 10 Mega Man Robot Masters".
 Several publications consider the game a critical success and have listed it high on "top game" lists.
 At the end of 1989, it was the top ranked game on Nintendo Power's Top 30 list.
 In 1997 Electronic Gaming Monthly named it the 73rd best console video game of all time, saying it was the most appealing and challenging game in the series.
 In August 2008, Nintendo Power listed Mega Man 2 as the third best Nintendo Entertainment System video game.
 The editorial staff praised the polished improvements over the previous game.
 GameSpot named Mega Man 2 as one of "The Greatest Games of All Time".
 It ranked number 33 in Nintendo Power's "Top 200 Nintendo Games Ever" list and number 60 in Official Nintendo Magazine's "100 Best Nintendo Games" list.
 Miller considered it one of the greatest games of all time.
 In 2007, IGN's three editorial offices—United States, United Kingdom, and Australia—compiled a list of top 100 games.
 They listed Mega Man 2 as number 67, citing the action and strategic elements along with the impact it had on the series.
 Mega Man 2 was placed 4th on IGN's list of the Top 100 NES Games.
-Mega Man 2 was the first game on the cover of Electronic Gaming Monthly.
 Game Informer placed the game 32nd on their top 100 video games of all time in 2001.